FedTax/simplesalestax/readme.txt

 == Upgrade Notice ==

-= 8.2.5-beta.3 =
+= 8.2.4 =
-This is a beta release with new shipping compatibility features and PHP 8 improvements.
-Please test thoroughly before using in production.
+This release includes new shipping compatibility features, PHP 8 improvements, and a rebrand to "TaxCloud for WooCommerce".

 == Translation ==